 Less literacy rate is also an important factor.

 Gender is one of the organizing principles of Pakistani society.
 Patriarchal values embedded in local traditions and culture predetermine the social value of gender.
 An artificial divide between production and reproduction, has placed women in reproductive roles as mothers and wives in the private arena of home and men in a productive role as breadwinners in the public arena.
 This has led to a low level of resource investment in women by the family and the State.
-Thus, low investment in women, compounded by the negative social biases, and cultural practices; the concept of honour linked with women’s sexuality; restrictions on women’s mobility; and the internalization of Patriarchy by women themselves, becomes, the basis for gender discrimination and disparities in all spheres of life.
+Thus, low investment in women, compounded by the negative social biases, and cultural practices; the concept of honor linked with women’s sexuality; restrictions on women’s mobility; and the internalization of Patriarchy by women themselves, becomes, the basis for gender discrimination and disparities in all spheres of life.

 Women are less educated.
 Women with requisite educational qualification also find the employers don’t have the ability to address the needs of their women employees.
 This partly explains the phenomenon of highly educated women for example doctors opting out of careers they are qualified for.
 Their degrees or their qualifications are often seen as an asset in terms of improving their marriage prospects rather than contributing to society at large .The conflict of their passion and their responsibilities males them more vulnerable to mental health issues.